 Debtor days, sometimes known as days sales outstanding (DSO), can have a significant impact on a business’ cashflow.

-By establishing your clients’ debtor days average, you can pinpoint which clients will benefit from your help and expertise and demonstrate how your service will impact their bottom line.
+By establishing their debtor days average, you can pinpoint which clients will benefit from your expertise and demonstrate how you can impact their bottom line.

 To find out your clients’ debtor days average in Xero, you need to run an Executive Summary.
 This is a report which will give you an overview of their profitability, balance sheet and income, as well as their debtor days.